-2013 featured an Eastertide Eucharist at the cathedral (with the new Assistant Organist James Norrey), then two rural Evensongs in May at Felton and June at Mitford.
-The latter marked the start of celebrations for Kieran’s 60th birthday – see our Gallery for pictures of the birthday weekend itself, at Reading.
+2013 – an Eastertide Eucharist at the cathedral (accompanied by James Norrey), then two rural Evensongs in May at Felton and June at Mitford.
+The latter marked the start of celebrations for Kieran’s 60th birthday – see our ‘GALLERY’ for pictures of the birthday weekend itself, at Reading.
 August 2013, the Choir’s 30th anniversary, saw our annual concert at Brinkburn (Saturday 24th) and cathedral services on Sunday 25th.
 It had been suggested (from Ripon) that having started there in 1983 we should return in 2013.
 Sadly, events overtook that; the Ripon Choir School closed in July 2012.
 Newcastle University residential facilities were also much reduced that year, so we only put on quite small weekend events here.
 Essentially, we marked the Choir’s anniversary like most other years since 1983, doing our bit (by invitation) to support our local cathedral.

 We sang two more cathedral services in early 2014, and put on two small concerts at Brinkburn in May and August.
-We were back at the cathedral for a Eucharist at the October Half-Term holiday, featuring Kieran‘s ‘Missa Orbis Factor’ and a welcome return of Mike Dutton as accompanist.
+Organ-based concerts (lots of chorale preludes etc., with a small choir demonstrating the hymn tunes and singing an anthem or two) have proved increasingly popular.
+We were back at the cathedral for a Eucharist at the October 2014 Half-Term, featuring Kieran‘s ‘Missa Orbis Factor’ and a welcome return of Mike Dutton as accompanist.

-We sang a special Evensong in July 2015 at Fenham, then our annual August gathering included cathedral services and the Brinkburn concert, as usual.
+We sang a special Evensong in July 2015 at St James & St Basil, Fenham to welcome two new clergy, and we were again joined by Roger, Helen, and Lucinda Taylor from Ripon.
+Then our annual August gathering included cathedral services and the Brinkburn concert, as usual.

 In 2016, services and concert went well on 26th-29th August, featuring Max Matthew’s final Treble appearance and a significant birthday for Janet, marked by an all-Byrd Evensong.